tharumbun/sandbox/src/data/blog/ricoh-griiix-review.md

   Some thoughts on using Ricoh GR IIIx
 ---

+My first digital camera was a Nikon D60.
+Before that, I had a Nikon film camera that my father gave me for my first flight to Europe.

 ## Ricoh GR IIIx Review: A Compact Street Shooter in Bangkok and Ayutthaya

 After spending some quality time with the **[Ricoh GR IIIx](https://www.amazon.com/dp/B09GL1L694?tag=tbun27_cambodia-20)**, I feel ready to share my thoughts about this compact yet powerful camera.
 If you're considering a portable camera for travel, street, or everyday photography, the GR IIIx deserves serious attention.